tonypags/resume/FAQ.md

 ---
 ### Why do I want to leave my current job?
-I'm looking for a new, creative challenge and I haven't been able to find one where I am.
+I'm looking for a new, creative challenge to focus on, and I haven't been able to find one where I am.

 ---
 ### Why have I stayed at my current job for so long?
-There were a lot of opportunities and I was on two different teams.
+There were a lot of opportunities and I had different roles every couple of years.
 I aim to stay at my next company as long or longer.
 We survive because we adapt.
 Let's adapt together! 🤝

 ---
 ### What is my at-work personality like?